ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 ### `undelegateFrom`

 This function is the reverse of [`delegatTo`](#delegateto), except that it requires an unbonding period before the undelegation is released for withdrawal.
-The unbonding period is determined by Exocore on the basis of all of the AVSs in which the operator was participating at the time of undelegation.
+The unbonding period is determined by Exocore based on all the AVSs in which the operator was participating at the time of undelegation.

 ### `withdrawPrincipalFromExocore`